Architecture

 This document is the system-level map for OpenScout.
 If you are new, read it as a guide to three things: what the broker is, what the runtime does, and what the protocol defines.

 Read this after the repo README.md↗ if you are orienting to the project for the first time.
-If you want the command-first ramp first, read quickstart.md↗ before this page.
+If you want the command-first ramp first, read quickstart.md before this page.
+If you are evaluating maturity, trust, or license posture, read current-posture.md.
 If you need naming rules or workflow semantics after this, continue with agent-identity.md and collaboration-workflows-v1.md.

 Working Thesis